 Is it safe or not?

-Even if you feel that consuming GMO plants is safe, there is reason for questioning some practices of modern agriculture.
+Even if you feel that consuming non-HT GMOs is safe, there is reason for questioning some practices of modern agriculture.

 Should safety be the only question?

 What if 100% of all scientists in the whole world agreed conclusively that all GMOs on the market are completely safe?
 What if there were ZERO complications, including NO allergic responses?
 Would this lay the topic to rest?

 GENE OWNERSHIP: Should anyone be entitled to own a patent on life?
 If a patent owner's GMOs pollinate an organic growers field, who is at fault?
 Should the patent owner sue the organic farmer for infringement?
 Or should the organic farmer sue for contamination?
 It's like the owner of an iMac having their OSX system infected by a virus that automatically installs Windows.
 And then Microsoft comes to your house demanding that you pay a licensing fee!

 Lifeforms proliferate and spread beyond the scope of our control.

 ETHICS: This is a matter of personal opinion.
 But my view on this issue really centers around the ethics of genetic engineering.
 Just because we CAN do something, does that necessarily mean we SHOULD?